 Check in with some of the Seattle-area’s fabulous consignment shops to see if they carry costumes.

 Can’t find anything locally?
-Search online for consignment shops that carry and ship costumes, like this children’s consignment boutique.
+Search online for consignment shops that carry and ship costumes right to you.

 Find fall fun: